Man in coma after bowling ball thrown at head in Cicero

 Investigators identified him from a video of the fight posted on social media.
 The man can be seen raising a bowling ball and slamming it down onto the victim's head as security guards attempt to control the crowds.

 Police said the suspect drove off in a 2018 Range Rover with a Wisconsin Plate: AFS-3400.
-The 28-year-old victim is now hospitalized in a coma.
+The 28-year-old victim, identified as Damante Williams is now in a coma at Loyola Hospital.

 The Cicero Police Department is attempting to identify the below listed subject.
 If you have any information, please contact the Detective Division. pic.twitter.com/yWmU4GLAGb— Cicero Police Dept (@TOCPolice) September 5, 2019